Alexander Pichushkin: Trial and imprisonment

 Pichushkin was convicted on 24 October 2007 of forty-nine murders and three attempted murders.
 He asked a Russian court to add an additional eleven victims to his body count, bringing his claimed death toll to sixty, and three surviving victims.
 During his trial, Pichushkin was housed in a glass cage for his own protection.

-Upon conviction, Judge Vladimir Usov sentenced Pichushkin to life imprisonment, with the first fifteen years to be spent in solitary confinement.
-Pichushkin appealed his sentencing, claiming it was "too harsh" and asking for a reduction to twenty-five years.
-As of 2025, Pichushkin was spending his days in solitary confinement at the Arctic penal colony "Polar Owl".
+Upon conviction, Judge Vladimir Usov sentenced Pichushkin to life imprisonment, Pichushkin appealed his sentencing, claiming it was "too harsh" and asking for a reduction to twenty-five years.
+As of 2026, Pichushkin was spending his days in solitary confinement at the Arctic penal colony "Polar Owl".